mxochicale/symposiummx/2017/RECOMENDATIONS.md

 The organisers as well as the students should be a bit more rigorous about the quality of both the abstracts and the presentations.
-Personally, I was dissapointed that the panel of Computer Science and Robotics were cancelled to which I was re-allocated to other room becuase of the cancellation of some speakers.
+Personally, I was dissapointed about the cancellation of the panel of Computer Science and Robotics for which I was re-allocated to other room becuase of the cancellation of some speakers.
 With this in mind, I am starting to think that you can try to do some kind of peer-review submission where PhD students in their third or four year can provide acute critics to improve the submitted work.